Hanfu

-After the Han dynasty, hanfu developed into a variety of styles using fabrics that encompassed a number of complex textile production techniques, particularly with rapid advancements in sericulture.
-Hanfu has influenced the traditional clothing of many neighbouring cultures in the Chinese cultural sphere, including the Korean Hanbok, the Japanese kimono (wafuku), the Ryukyuan ryusou, and the Vietnamese áo giao lĩnh (Vietnamese clothing).
-Elements of hanfu design have also influenced Western fashion, especially through Chinoiserie fashion, due to the popularity of Chinoiserie since the 17th century in Europe and in the United States.
+As with many traditional Chinese things, hanfu derives its name from the Han dynasty, the first golden age of China with international sphere of influence.
+The centuries-long prosperity and stability of the Han dynasty allowed hanfu to develop into a variety of styles due to a number of technological advancements in textile production and dyeing, particularly with rapid advancements in sericulture.
+Due to the historical dominance of China in the Far East, hanfu has also influenced the traditional fashions of many neighbouring countries within the Chinese cultural sphere, including the Korean hanbok, the Japanese kimono, the Ryukyuan ryusou and the Vietnamese áo giao lĩnh.
+Elements of hanfu design have also influenced Western fashion, especially through Chinoiserie fashion, due to the popularity of Chinoiserie in Europe and North America since the 17th century.